jarekratajski/eta_lang_presentation/src/eta_vdz.md

 ```

-Eta is as close as you can get with Haskell/GHC on JVM
+### Eta is as close as you can get with Haskell/GHC on JVM

 Lots of crazy haskell codes that use GHC extensions work on Eta without any problems.

+# What about performance?

-# Basic optimizations
+## Basic optimizations

 ##  TCO

 Naive fibonacci